 “I was like, Girl, I don’t get none of that,” she said.

-Two days later, however, the diversion program’s then-director, Aubree Lovelace, knocked on Garcia’s cell door.
+Two days later, however, Aubree Lovelace, who was then the Women’s Health Program Manager at ODR, knocked on Garcia’s cell door.

 Through ODR’s Maternal Health Diversion Program, Garcia — and her children — did get that unexpected second chance.

 During their first meeting, Lovelace told Garcia about the ODR’s Maternal Health Diversion program, the services it provided, and explained that Garcia’s charges did not preclude her from participating.

 While every case is different, said Lovelace, the District Attorney’s office, and the diversion court judge, both had to sign off on her approval.
 A few serious charges, such as allegations of murder and attempted murder, are the only crimes that automatically make a person ineligible.